 I eat some fresh and the rest freeze in individual portions for later use.
 You can warm it in the oven.

 Other ways to cook with rutabaga

-You can add it to soups, stews or to a roasted vegetable medley.
+You can add it to soups, stews, or roasted vegetable medley.
 You can use it any way you would use a potato.
-It has a slightly spicy, peppery taste though, that’s why I like to balance it out with other veggies.
+It has a slightly spicy, peppery taste, though that’s why I like to balance it out with other veggies.